xdrazkov/pb162-hw03-templates/README.md

 CHANGELOG
 -------------------
+- 2.5.2023: Added missing empty line in `Outputs.IF`.
+This has no effect on test result.
 - 2.5.2023: Fixed issue when repeated calls to `Tokenizer#get()` threw an exception in certain situations.
 - 1.5.2023: Fixed file name `malformed.txt..tpl -> malformed.txt.tpl`
 - 29.4.2023: Fixed extension value in FileTemplateTest#shouldFailToLoadMalformedTemplate